DealMachine Pricing (2026): Which Plan Should You Buy?

 Most investors fail here because they don’t follow up fast enough.
 Start here: 7 follow-up automations checklist

-Common setups (what I’d run)
+Common setups (what I would run)

 Starter stack (solo investor)

-- Simple follow-up system (CRM or even lightweight pipeline early)
+- simple follow-up system or lightweight CRM

-Related guide: Best driving for dollars app (AI) → /best-driving-for-dollars-app-ai/
+Related guide: Best driving for dollars app (AI)

 Growth stack (consistent outbound)

-- DealMachine for field capture (if D4D is core)
+- DealMachine for field capture if D4D is core

-If your lead source includes list building, compare: Best real estate lead generation software (AI) → /best-real-estate-lead-generation-software-ai/
+If your lead source includes list building, compare: Best real estate lead generation software (AI)

 FAQs